near/borsh-construct-py/docs/types.md

-This is an outline of all the types supported by `borsh-py`.
+This is an outline of all the types supported by `borsh-construct`.
 Since Borsh is Rust-centric, some Rust snippets are included to make it clear what the equivalent Rust type is.

 ## Numeric types